LiamMorrow/LiftLog/README.md

 #### [LiftLog.Backend.Functions](./LiftLog.Backend.Functions/)

 The backend is driven by azure functions.
 It's pretty light, used right now to service requests to create gym plans using GPT.

+### Site

+The site folder contains the source for the website at liftlog.online, along with the privacy policy etc. It needs some love.